 When you are planting shrubs for the property, you must choose something that helps provide an air of sophistication.
 People who have plain grass running along the edge of the property might feel as though they have not done enough to make the land look special.
 Plus, you may want something you can plant by the mailbox, plant in the corners of the lawn, or plant by the patio.
 There are a few choices you must try because each of them is pretty interesting.

 What Is The California Privet Shrub?

-The California privet shrub is one of the most elegant shrubs that you can plant on your land.
+The California private shrub is one of the most elegant shrubs that you can plant on your land.
 You may have an image in your mind of shrubs that are very tall, very wide, and cover the entire area in a patch of green leaves.
-The privet shrub is entirely different.
+The private shrub is entirely different.
 These wispy shrubs tend to grow straight up, and they have a bit of openness to them that allows you to see through.
 You could line your lawn with these shrubs without blocking the view of people who pass by.

 The Golden Privet Shrub

 If you are tired of using green shrubs, you can try the golden privet shrub.
-This shrub has the soft yellow coloring that you can use to bring a bit of life to the lawn.
+This shrub has a soft yellow coloring that you can use to bring a bit of life to the lawn.
 When you use these shrubs in alternation with a green bush, you can create an interesting pattern around the lawn, the patio, or along the driveway.
 These shrubs do not obstruct your view completely, but they add a bit of volume to the lawn.

 The Burning Bush Shrub

 The burning bush shrub could have a very dark color that almost looks burnt out or could look like the flames are rising to the sky.
 Plus, these shrubs have ascending branches that will grow up in a V shape.
 The burning bush is an exciting shrub to use along the edge of the lawn because you are creating a pattern if you spread out the bushes and let only the tips of the branches touch.